libretro/docs/docs/guides/install-windows.md

 :   Additional files that might or not be part of the romset that might be needed to get some content to work (usually referred to by the BIOS term)

-`system files`

-:   Additional files that might or not be part of the romset that might be needed to get some content to work (usually referred to by the BIOS term)

 `autoconf`

 :   A configuration file that has button definitions for a particular gamepad